software-students-spring2024/2-web-app-exercise-gas2/README.md

 ## User stories

-I can join a team with a team code.
+As a player, I can join a group with a group code.
-I can create a team with a new team code.
+As a player, I can create a group with a new group code.
+As a player, I want a main deck to play with.
-I can play with sample decks and existing decks within a team.
+As a player, I can play with sample decks and existing decks within a group.
-I can create a new deck within a team.
+As a player, I can create a new deck within a group.
-I can edit an existing deck within a team.
+As a player, I can edit an existing deck within a group.
-I can delete an existing deck within a team.
+As a player, I can delete an existing deck within a group.
-I can search for an existing deck within a team.
+As a player, I can search for an existing deck within a group.
-I can leave a team.
+As a player, I can leave a group.

 ## Task boards